-- The market price of our common stock may be highly volatile, and could decline significantly. - Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval. - Our amended and restated bylaws ("Bylaws") designate the state courts in the State of Delaware or, if no state court located within the State of Delaware has jurisdiction, the federal court for the District of Delaware, as the sole and exclusive forum. - We do not anticipate that we will pay any cash dividends in the foreseeable future. - Provisions in our certificate of incorporation, our Bylaws or Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the trading price of our common stock.
+- The market price of our common stock has declined significantly since its debut, and may continue to do so.
+If the price per share continues to drop, trading volume could decrease and our shares may no longer be eligible to be listed on the Nasdaq.
+If such a de-listing were to occur, the price of our shares may further drop and a liquid market for our common stock may no longer be available. - Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval. - Our amended and restated bylaws ("Bylaws") designate the state courts in the State of Delaware or, if no state court located within the State of Delaware has jurisdiction, the federal court for the District of Delaware, as the sole and exclusive forum. - We do not anticipate that we will pay any cash dividends in the foreseeable future. - Provisions in our certificate of incorporation, our Bylaws or Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the trading price of our common stock.